Escape the European Winter: Warm Places to Visit in Morocco

 Agadir is like a chill guy who’s always in a good mood.
 Even in December, the sun shines like it has forgotten what ‘winter’ means.
 Temperatures often hover around 22°C (72°F), and some days feel even warmer.

 Here, life is easy.
 You can walk on the beach promenade, watch surfers, or eat grilled fish while pretending you’re a movie star.
-Locals are friendly, and if someone says “Welcome, my friend!” they really mean it (we say it a lot), but!
+Locals are friendly, and if someone says “Welcome, my friend!” they really mean it (we say it a lot).
+But!
 They may also be trying to sell you something.
 Just smile and say thank you.

 If you get bored, which you won’t, visit Souk El Had market.
 You’ll probably leave with spices you don’t know how to use and a bottle of argan oil “for your hair and your belly,” as sellers like to say.